FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Initially, the storyboard interaction seems to be simple.
+However, in practice, I have to carefully think about the appropriate color scheme to use to represent the interaction.
+Furthermore, I have to think about how a user will set up all the interaction as well before using the product.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+The color schemes generally occur when acting out the interaction.
+For example, initially I thought that I will use the color blue to represent rainy weather.
+However, my collaborators suggested a better color scheme to use: blue for clear skies and grey for rainy clouds.

 ## Part C. Prototype the device